-The Undergraduate Research Assistantship (URA) program is a new initiative of the Great Journeys Strategic plan to expand the opportunities for students to work on faculty mentored research.
-URAs will support approximately 15-20 students during the fall, spring or summer semesters.
-The program offers on-campus employment opportunities for NIU undergraduates.
-Students selected for an Undergraduate Research Assistantship are able to work under the guidance of a faculty member in a position that is directly related to their career path and/or academic discipline.
-Students will work 10 hours per week and are paid $10 per hour.
+Through the Student Engagement Fund, students and faculty can apply for on-campus employment opportunities for NIU undergraduates.
+Students selected to receive a stipend through SEF are able to work under the guidance of a faculty member in a position that is directly related to their career path and/or academic discipline.
+Students can work up to 120 hours per academic year and are paid $10 per hour.
+For example, a student can work 8 hours per week for 15 weeks, receiving a total of up to $1200 in stipend per academic year (Fall, Winter, Spring).
 Work-study positions are available and encouraged.

 Students of diverse backgrounds, including underrepresented minority students, students from economically disadvantaged and underserved backgrounds and students with disabilities, are also strongly encouraged to apply.

 Students and faculty are encouraged to apply through Student Engagement Fund.
 The deadline to apply for research positions for Summer 2015 and Fall 2015 is February 23, 2015.

 Faculty who are awarded funding to have an undergraduate researcher will be responsible for choosing a student for their project.
 Hiring paperwork and timesheets will be processed through OSEEL.